bnvk/Conjuror/README.md

 ## Commands

-Currently just type `node beardo.js` into your command line.
+Currently just type `node beardo.js` into your command line with one of the following flags

-## Flags
+### Flags

 Flag | Short Flag | Behavior
 ------------ | ------------- | -------------